Mounting

 - Ensure the headset has a clear view of the surroundings

-Mounting the headset too low can result in poor tracking as the cameras may only see the field carpet and nearby robot parts rather than distinctive environmental features.
+Mounting the headset too close to the ground can result in poor tracking as the cameras may only see the field carpet and nearby robot parts rather than distinctive environmental features.
+It also makes damage from robot-to-robot interactions more likely!

 Orientation